Tanja Miščević: European Integrations

 She was one of the founding members of the G17 Institute, a non-governmental organisation later-turned political party, where she worked as a manager for the department of European studies.
 Between 2005 and 2009, she was the director of the Office for European Integration of the government of Serbia.
 Miščević won the "Contributor of the Year to Europe" award in 2006.
 She was a member of government's negotiating team regarding the accession of Serbia to the European Union as well as the head of negotiating team for the conclusion of the Visa Facilitation Agreement and the Readmission Agreement between Serbia and the European Union.
 Miščević was appointed state secretary in the ministry of defence by Dragan Šutanovac in 2010; she served in that role until July 2012, after which she served as a special secretary for European Integrations for Rasim Ljajić, who at the time served as deputy prime minister.
 Aleksandar Vučić suggested the appointment of Miščević as the director of the negotiating team regarding the accession of Serbia to the European Union in 2013.
 She accepted the job shortly after in September 2013.
 As the director, she urged to implement the reforms into law, to enter the European Union as soon as possible.
 She also emphasised her support to harmonise Serbia's foreign policy positions with the positions of the European Union.
 She received the "Rainbow" award from the Gay Straight Alliance due to her contribution for the fight against homophobia and improving rights of the LGBT population.
 She resigned from the role in September 2019.
 She soon after became the deputy secretary general of Regional Cooperation Council.

 She previously served as vice-president of European Movement in Serbia.
+From 2013 to 2019, she was the Chief Negotiator for the EU Accesion negociation.
 Additionally, Miščević served as a member and vice-president of the board of the Anti-Corruption Agency from 2009 to 2010.
 According to newspaper Danas, Miščević is reputed to be an expert on European Integration of Serbia.